 The blunt reality is that 2017 has not been a good year for me.
 I have really struggled with my mental health, and treatment-resistant depression makes it hard to find hope.
-But as 2017 draws to a close, I can acknowledge that looking back on the bad staff is less productive than trying to focus on the good.
+But as 2017 draws to a close, I can acknowledge that looking back on the bad stuff is less productive than trying to focus on the good.
 So here goes.

 - I started blogging.
 This has been by far the best thing that I’ve incorporated into my life this year.
 It hasn’t always been easy, and there have definitely been times when I’ve felt completely overwhelmed by all things blog-related.
 But overall, it has been a fantastic way to be able to express myself and feel like part of a community.